How to Build a Sales Culture for High Performance: A Small Business Guide

 2. Set Clear & Realistic Expectations

-As part of a positive sales culture where reps feel like they are accomplishing something, it’s important to set realistic requirements.
-Keep in mind that only 24.3% of salespeople exceeded their quota last year, which could contribute to feelings of uselessness and lowered job satisfaction.
+As part of a positive selling culture where reps feel like they are accomplishing something, it’s important to set realistic requirements.
+Keep in mind, only 24.3% of salespeople exceeded their quota last year, which could contribute to feelings of uselessness and lowered job satisfaction.
 In addition to performance-based expectations, ensure each salesperson understands their employee handbook for conducting themselves during work hours.

-Customer relationship management (CRM) systems are excellent tools for quota management to keep up with the growth objectives in your sales plan.
-Using platforms like Freshsales, for instance, managers can assign individual team members sales quotas on a weekly or monthly basis and track their progress as new deals are finalized.
+Pro tip: Customer relationship management (CRM) systems are excellent tools for quota management to keep up with the growth objectives in your sales plan.
+Using platforms like HubSpot, for instance, managers can assign individual team members sales quotas weekly or monthly and track their progress as new deals are finalized.

 3. Turn Losses Into Lessons